Factbox: Trump to meet heads of Carlyle Group, Marvel, World Jewish Congress

-Republican U.S. President-elect Donald Trump resumed holding meetings at his Mar-a-Lago resort in Palm Beach, Florida, following the Christmas holiday as he prepared to take over the White House from Democrat Barack Obama on Jan.
+Republican U.S. President-elect Donald Trump resumed meetings at his Mar-a-Lago resort in Palm Beach, Florida, following the Christmas holiday as he prepares to take over the White House from Democrat Barack Obama on Jan.
 20.

 Below is a list of meetings for Wednesday, according to Trump's transition team.